sed - Search and Replace¶

 filename: The actual filename.
 Example:

-sed for search and replace is my personal preference because you can use a delimiter of your choice, which makes replacing things like web links with “/” in them very handy.
+sed for search and replace is my personal preference because you can use a delimiter of your choice, which makes replacing things such as web links with “/” in them very handy.
 The default examples for in place editing using

 sed show things like this example: